 Since 1997, more than 150 full-time volunteers have served in the border region through Border Servant Corps; with as many as 18, and as few as 3, volunteers from year to year.
 Each year, Border Servant Corps works with the community to do justice, love kindness, and walk humbly on the U.S./México border.

 The U.S. / México border is a unique space where cultures meet, collide, and mesh in an atmosphere of constant change.

 El Paso: El Paso-Ciudad Juárez, known as a Borderplex, is a bi-national metropolitan area on the border between México and the United States.
 More than 2.5 million people are estimated to live in this region and it is considered the largest area where the First World meets the Third World.

 According to the 2015 vintage year of the 2010 U.S. Census, more than 80% of El Paso County consists of persons of Hispanic or Latino origin.
 More than 70% reported having a language other than English spoken in their home, with more than 23% of the County’s population reported to live below poverty level.

-Despite its proximity to Ciudad Juárez, known for its increased violence in recent years, El Paso has consistently been ranked as one of the safest large cities in the United States (lowest crime rate among cities of more than 500,000 population) since 2011.
+Despite its proximity to Ciudad Juárez, known for its increased violence during the drug wars, El Paso has consistently been ranked as one of the safest large cities in the United States (lowest crime rate among cities of more than 500,000 population) since 2011.
 Since 1997, the city has been ranked in the top three safest cities of its size.